 It’s all in the arginine

-Our mouths are teaming with bacteria.
-And as these bacteria feed on sugars from the foods we eat, they produce acids that cause tooth decay.
+Our mouths are teaming with bacteria that feed on sugars from the foods we eat, and produce acids that cause tooth decay.

-Worse, the bacteria team up, forming plaque-like structures called biofilms that stick to our teeth, allowing them to ramp up acid production and go to work, causing cavities.
+Worse, they team up, forming plaque-like structures called biofilms.
+This is how they stick to our teeth, getting up close and personal to ramp up acid production and cause cavities.

-Previous research has shown that arginine (or L-arginine), an amino acid naturally present in saliva, can be used by beneficial bacteria to neutralize harmful acids by forming alkaline compounds.
-Lab experiments done outside of the human body also demonstrated arginine could alter the makeup of those nasty biofilms.
+Previous research has shown that arginine (or L-arginine), an amino acid present in saliva, can be used by beneficial bacteria to neutralize harmful acids by forming alkaline compounds.
+Lab experiments conducted outside the human body have demonstrated that arginine could alter the makeup of those nasty biofilms.

-To see whether arginine’s anti-cavity actions could work in real mouths, researchers from Aarhus University in Denmark recruited 12 participants with active caries and prepared specialized dentures spanning both sides of the mouth to collect intact biofilms.
+So they put it to work in real mouths: Researchers from Aarhus University in Denmark recruited 12 participants with active caries and prepared specialized dentures spanning both sides of the mouth to collect intact biofilms.

-The participants were told to dip the dentures in a sugar solution for five minutes, immediately followed by either distilled water (the placebo) or arginine for 30 minutes, one on each side.
-They repeated this process three times a day, with arginine treatment done on the same side each time.
+The participants were told to dip the dentures in a sugar solution for 5 minutes, followed immediately by either distilled water (the placebo) or arginine for 30 minutes, one on each side.
+They repeated this process three times a day.
+The arginine treatment was done on the same side each time.
 After four days, when the biofilm was fully developed, the researchers removed the dentures for detailed analysis.

 Using a special pH-sensitive dye, the researchers analyzed the acidity of the collected biofilms in different locations.
 They discovered that biofilms treated with arginine showed a significantly higher pH (lower acidity) at 10 and 35 minutes after the sugar challenge.